History

 At Larwood School, our history curriculum is ambitious and inclusive, giving every child the knowledge and cultural understanding they need for life and future learning.

-We follow the Chris Quigley Curriculum, based on the National Curriculum (2014).
-Our topics are broad, balanced, and carefully adapted to help children build their historical knowledge, skills, and concepts step by step.
+Our topics follow the National Curriculum (2014) and are broad, balanced, and carefully adapted to help children develop historical knowledge, skills, and concepts.

 We aim to inspire a lasting interest in history and equip children to understand and engage with the changing world around them.
-Each year’s learning builds on what came before, linking topics to deepen their understanding of the past and how people interpret it
+Each year’s learning builds on previous knowledge, linking topics to deepen understanding of the past and how people interpret it.

 Implementation

-To ensure high standards in history teaching and learning, we use a progressive curriculum that helps children build on and recall previous knowledge and skills over time.
+To ensure high standards in history teaching and learning, we deliver a progressive curriculum that revisits prior knowledge and introduces new concepts systematically.
+All teaching focuses on the knowledge and skills outlined in the National Curriculum.

 Impact

-The history curriculum at Larwood is well planned, high quality, and shows clear progression.
-We measure its impact through:
+Our history curriculum is high quality, well-structured, and demonstrates clear progression.
+Impact is measured through:

-• Assessing children’s understanding of topic vocabulary during Larwood mentoring
+• Assessing pupils’ understanding of key vocabulary during mentoring sessions

-• Using images and videos of practical learning
+• Reviewing practical learning through images and videos

-By the time they leave Larwood, children will have a strong understanding of UK history up to 1066.
-They will also compare this with the histories of other civilisations, such as Ancient Egypt, Greece, and Benin.
-This gives them a solid foundation for secondary school and a deeper understanding of the world around them.
+By the time pupils leave Larwood, they will have a strong understanding of elements of UK history and be able to compare this with other civilisations such as Ancient Egypt and Ancient Greece.
+This provides a solid foundation for secondary learning and a deeper awareness of the world and its past.

 Cookie Notice

-We use cookies to improve your experience, provide personalized content, and analyze our traffic.
+We use cookies to improve your experience, provide personalised content, and analyse our traffic.
 You can choose which cookies to allow.
 By clicking “Accept All” or by continuing to use our site, you agree to the use of all cookies as described in our Cookie Policy.

 Report Bullying Form